Welcome to today's edition of the Rush 24-7 podcast.

 Corn is used to make ethanol, and Iowa has the earliest primary vote.

-The uh New York Daily News has a story about this today with a response from uh a spokesman for the RNC, Aaron McClear, who accuses Hillary of blocking efforts to boost U.S. oil and ethanol production in the past.
+The New York Daily News has a story about this today with a response from a spokesman for the RNC, Aaron McClear, who accuses Hillary of blocking efforts to boost U.S. oil and ethanol production in the past.

-What are five specific actions that Americans should take now or in the next few years to return to uh to reduce uh energy use uh what what do you personally plan to do?
+What are five specific actions that Americans should take now or in the next few years to return to reduce energy use?

 I mean, one is switch to fluorescent lighting.